game-of-nfts/gon-testnets/README.md

 ### General Tasks

 General tasks allow participants to fully experience the NFT-transfer functionality.
-These tasks will be locked once the 3rd stage has begun, participants must submit evidence that was generated before then (in fact the specified block height).
-Please note that details of flow and flow style in the task description can be found [here](./doc/flow-table.md).
+These tasks will be locked once the 3rd stage has begun, participants must submit evidence generated before then (based on the specified block height).
+Details of flow and flow style in the task description can be found [here](./doc/flow-table.md).

 | Id  | Point | Task                                                            | Details                                                    | Evidence                                                                                               |
 | --- | ----- | --------------------------------------------------------------- | ---------------------------------------------------------- | ------------------------------------------------------------------------------------------------------ |